WCTE/TriggerConfig/README.md

 +-------+----------+--------+
 Enter prescaler index to add/modify: [cancel]
 ```

+#### Prescalers not currently working

+The prescaler function is not currently reliable.
+The electron veto prescale is implemented by another mechanism.

 The prescalers reduce the rate of level 1 triggers for the logic unit specified by the Index, by rejecting
 a fraction of the triggers.